 Universal Studios Japan

-Universal Studios Japan has confirmed that it will also be closed from February 29 through March 15, 2020.
+Universal Studios Japan has confirmed that it’ll be closed until at least mid-May, 2020.

 Always check the official website for the latest information.